inls161/assignment-3-kelhammer/kelhammer.md

 1^st^ year MSLS

-Kelsey holds a B.A. in English from UNC-Chapel Hill with a CRADL minor (Composition, Rhetoric, and Digital Literacy).
+Kelsey holds a B.A. in English from UNC-Chapel Hill with a "CRADL" minor (Composition, Rhetoric, and Digital Literacy).
 She spent the past year selling athletic apparel and applying to graduate schools.
 During her undergraduate career, Kelsey had the pleasure of working for UNC-Chapel